Due: Friday, Aug. 28

-With the 2020 Annual Meeting taking place June 6-10 in Chicago, the Senior Physicians Section Governing Council would like to encourage your participation.
+With the 2020 AMA Interim Meeting taking place Nov.
+14-17 virtually, the Senior Physicians Section Governing Council would like to encourage your participation.
 As a member of the AMA and the Senior Physicians Section (SPS), you have the opportunity to influence policies within the organization.
-The section leadership welcomes proposals from members to identify the needs of senior physicians (i.e., doctors age 65 and above, both active and retired).
+The section leadership welcomes proposals from members to advance and promote the needs of senior physicians (i.e., doctors age 65 and above, both active and retired).

-The emphasis on certain medical issues and medical practice trends changes over time.
-It is both beneficial and effective to the section if the AMA voices the positions doctors take on the current issues of the day that impact all senior physicians.
+Medical issues and practice trends change over time.
+It is both beneficial and effective to the section if the AMA voices the positions doctors take on current issues that impact all senior physicians.

-Although proposed resolutions on any topic will be given consideration, the following are broad topics affecting senior physicians that are more likely to be accepted for transmittal to our House of Delegates for adoption.
+Because of logistical challenges, our officers have asked that we limit resolution submissions to only those that are urgent or of the highest priority.
+Although proposed resolutions on any topic will be given consideration, broad topics affecting senior physicians are more likely to be accepted for transmittal to our House of Delegates for adoption.

 An initial review of all resolution idea proposals will focus on:

-- Does the resolution pertain to the mission of the section?
+- Does the resolution pertain to the section?

 - Does the proposal duplicate any existing AMA policy?
 Visit the AMA's PolicyFinder to see if AMA policy already exists on your resolution idea.

-If you would like help with your proposed resolution idea, contact our delegate, Barbara Schneidman, MD, MPH, or our alternate delegate, Luis Sanchez, MD, at [email protected] for assistance.
+If you would like help with your proposed resolution idea, contact our delegate, Louise Andrew, MD, JD, or alternate delegate, Thomas Sullivan, MD, at [email protected] for assistance.

 Resolutions must be submitted via email using the resolution idea proposal form (PDF, members only) to [email protected].
 The SPS GC has also developed a presentation to guide you (PDF, members only) through the process.
 Upon receipt of your resolution idea, the SPS will send a confirmation email.